-- 1. All animals must be owned and registered in 4-H member's names by June 1, 2023.
-(Breed Classes Not Commercial Classes) - 4-H commercial livestock members must be officially and actively involved in their respective species 4-H project by June 1, 2023.
+- 1. Breed Class; All animals must be owned and registered in 4-H member's names by June 1, 2024. - 2.
+Commercial livestock: members must be officially and actively involved in their respective species 4-H project by June 1, 2024.
 Youth exhibiting commercial livestock must have completed a "4-H Non-Registered Livestock Certificate" prior to June 1st. - 3.
 Owners of beef cattle, sheep, swine, and goats will be required to feed and care for their animals while on exhibit and be present to show their animals when judged.
 All animals will be judged in the show ring. - 4.
-The Livestock Health Requirements will apply. - 5.
-All 4-H exhibitors must enter showmanship if showing in breed and commercial classes.
+Exhibitors will be limited to 2 entries per class.